 Contractual cash inflows with banks and financial institutions is managed by the Company's treasury department in accordance with the Company's policy.
-Investments in Company's funds are held in bank deposits and invested by the management on regular basis.
-All financial cash inflows and financial instruments available to the entity are good cash inflows assigned to the Company.
-The Company's investment exposure to credit risk on the investments of the balance sheet at March 31, 2022 and March 31, 2021 is discussed below in the note 11 and the liquidity risk above.
+Investments in Company's funds are held in bank deposits and no cash risk-free securities.
+The funds are set to minimise the concentration of risks and diversify portfolio through various financial products like stocks, mutual funds, bonds, government securities, gold, etc. The risk-free securities of all maturities are assessed by the management on regular basis.
+All financial cash inflows and financial instruments are held in bank and other financial institutions to have stable cash flow for carrying out the day-to-day operations required by the Company.
+The Company's investment exposure to credit risk with the investments of the balance sheet at March 31, 2022 and March 31, 2021 is discussed below in the notes to the financial statements.